antoninbas/p4runtime-go-client/cmd/l2_switch/README.md

 ./bin/l2_switch --verbose
 ```

+**Running in 'verbose' will log messages whenever new MAC addresses are learnt
+  and also dump port counters (ingress and egress) periodically.**

-and use the `pingall` command in the Mininet CLI to check connectivity.
+Finally, use the `pingall` command in the Mininet CLI to check connectivity.